rizkyparlika/Crypto-Patterned-Dataset/README.md

 # Crypto-Patterned-Dataset
-A new way of crypto currency forecasting / prediction Use of Patterned Datasets (Minimum and Maximum) to predict Bitcoin and Ethereum price movements https://techniumscience.com/index.php/technium/article/view/9972
+1] Rizky Parlika, Mustafid, and Basuki Rahmat, “Use of Patterned Datasets (Minimum and Maximum) to predict Bitcoin and Ethereum price movements”, Technium, vol. 16, no. 1, pp. 137–142, Oct.
+2023. https://techniumscience.com/index.php/technium/article/view/9972